Montserrat national football team

 The Montserrat national football team represents Montserrat in international football.
 Football is the second most popular sport in Montserrat, after cricket.
 The team is controlled by the Montserrat Football Association, it plays at the Blakes Estate Stadium.
 The Montserrat football team was formed in 1973, and has entered the World Cup qualifiers since the 2002 edition, being eliminated in the first round on each occasion.

 Due to the volcanic activity on the island from 1995 to 2010, the team has only played a handful of matches, and most of those have been away from home.
 Their only victories were against neighboring Anguilla in the qualifying tournament of the 1995 Caribbean Cup, winning 3–2 at home and 1–0 away.
-Apart from one draw against Anguilla, all their other matches before 2018 were losses.
-Since then, however, Montserrat has proven more competitive.
+Since 2018, however, Montserrat has proven more competitive.

 On 30 June 2002, the day of the 2002 World Cup final, Montserrat, then the lowest ranked team in the world, played against the second lowest ranked team, Bhutan, in a friendly match known as "The Other Final"; losing 4–0.
 The game took place in Bhutan in front of a crowd of 15,000.